1.1 Who we are and what we do

 - Hospitals or healthcare service providers from whom You have received, or from whom You intend to seek, treatments.

-- Providers of specialised health or wellbeing programs (see section 5.3 ( Specialised health and wellbeing programs) above).
+- Providers of Better Living programs (see section 5.3 ( Specialised health and wellbeing programs) above).

 - Persons or organisations who provide contracted mail, mailing or messaging services on Our behalf.

 - Australian government departments or agencies (such as the Australian Taxation Office, Medicare, the Australian Prudential Regulation Authority, the Australian Securities & Investments Commission, the Private Health Insurance Ombudsman, the Department of Health and the Department of Home Affairs.